sneakysneak/docs/pages/connector-authentication/sftp-private-key.md

 tags: [connector]
 ---

-To authenticate the SFTP Private Key connector you will need to provide the following values.
+To authenticate the SFTP Private Key, connector you will need to provide the following values:

-## HOST Uri ##
+## Host URI ##

-You need to provide the URI where the SFTP server is located.
+The URI where the SFTP server is located.

 ````
 sftp://example.com